 - 400ml can of coconut milk

-To start, wash and prick your sweet potatoes.
-Roast in a casserole dish in a preheated oven at 200°C for one hour or until soft all the way through.
-Allow to cool.
-Peel away the skins (you'll be able to easily take off the skins with your hands) chop roughly and set aside.
+To start, wash and prick your sweet potatoes and roast in a casserole dish in a preheated oven at 200°C for one hour or until soft all the way through.
+When cooled, peel away the skins (you'll be able to easily take off the skins with your hands), chop roughly and set aside.